 Educate yourself about treatment options.
 Almost all people with disordered eating need professional help.
 This isn’t something that most can turn around themselves.
 Most importantly, they need to spend some time away from stressors.

 Healing Centers Could Be Instrumental in Helping Your Loved One Overcome the Condition

-Therapists at a healing center know how to help someone with an eating disorder recover.
+Therapists at a healing center know how to help someone with disordered eating recover.
 Interventions might include:

 - Individual counseling that focuses on the underlying reasons for seeking control through food consumption

 - Trauma therapy allows your loved one to heal from adverse memories and experiences